Skip to main content

 The Conductor of Hormonal Symphony

 The implications of SHBG extend far beyond simple hormone transport.
 This protein is a key indicator of your broader metabolic health.
 Its production is exquisitely sensitive to the metabolic signals within your body, particularly insulin.
-High levels of circulating insulin, a hallmark of and metabolic syndrome, send a powerful signal to the liver to decrease SHBG production.
+High levels of circulating insulin, a hallmark of insulin resistance and metabolic syndrome, send a powerful signal to the liver to decrease SHBG production.

 As a result, low SHBG is often one of the earliest measurable signs of underlying metabolic dysfunction.
 This connection is so strong that a low SHBG level can be a predictive marker for the future development of conditions like type 2 diabetes and cardiovascular disease.